Yousuf28/quarto_website/README.md

 - Ensure Quarto is properly installed: `quarto --version`

 **Changes not showing in preview:**
-- Save your files (unsaved changes won't be detected)
+- Save files (unsaved changes won't be detected)
 - Try stopping and restarting preview server
 - Clear browser cache

 ### Posts Not Appearing

-- Ensure your post has a valid `date` in YYYY-MM-DD format
+- Ensure the post has a valid `date` in YYYY-MM-DD format
 - Check that `draft: true` is not set in post metadata
 - Verify the post directory name doesn't have spaces or special characters
 - Rebuild the site: `./build.sh`